Key Takeaways

 Insurance companies don't just fight claims at the adjustment stage.
 They fight at the litigation stage.
 And they fight at the legislative stage, seeking to reshape the rules to their advantage.

-The protections that exist in Oklahoma law—like the 15% interest penalty, the right to sue for bad faith, the requirement that insurers act in good faith—didn't appear by accident.
-They exist because legislators recognized that policyholders need leverage against companies with vastly more resources.
+The protections that exist in Oklahoma law—like statutory interest in covered disputes, the common-law right to sue for bad faith, and the requirement that insurers act in good faith—didn't appear by accident.
+They exist because policyholders need leverage against companies with vastly more resources.

 When you pay premiums for years and then face a claim denial, these protections matter.
 They're the reason insurance companies can't simply ignore deadlines, lowball indefinitely, or fight every claim to the bitter end without consequence.